 Even though I already had a toddler, I never had to search for a nanny—a relative had cared for him while I was at work.
-This time, however, with no family able to care for two, I started the search for a nanny.
+This time, however, with no family able to care for the twins, I started the search for a nanny.

-After several interviews, long hours of searching online, and asking friends about their experiences, I’ve learned a lot about this process, including what not to do.
-Take a look at these eight mistakes to avoid when hiring a nanny:
+After several interviews, online searches, and asking friends, I’ve learned a lot about this process.
+Take a look at these eight things to do when hiring a nanny:

-An interview is not the time to be shy about your preferences and protocol around the house.
-The nanny needs to understand your needs and preferences.
-You should feel comfortable she’ll do a good job in your absence.
+An interview is not the time to be shy about your preferences around the house.
+The nanny needs to understand your needs and protocols, and you should feel comfortable she’ll do a good job in your absence.

-And the best time to discuss them is before hiring her to begin with.
+The best time to discuss them is before hiring a nanny to begin with.
 Here are a few topics to discuss during the interview:

 - Visitors and play dates: Is the nanny allowed to bring visitors to your home, such as her own children or play dates?
 Can she take the baby to other people’s homes for play dates, or should they meet at a public place like the park?